All Episodes

 Well, he did the vetting, didn't charge for it, and he's right about charities.

-Oftentimes administrative costs are 90 cents on every dollar they raised.
+Oftentimes, administrative costs are 90 cents on every dollar they raised.

-Largest donation, a million dollar check dated May 24th, came from Donald Trump's personal account.
+The largest donation, a million-dollar check dated May 24th, came from Donald Trump's personal account, and he donated himself to this own campaign.

-But I'll tell you, it's his aggression is getting more people to cheer, more people to wake up, more people to understand how phony and corrupt the press is.
+But I'll tell you, his aggression is getting more people to cheer, more people to wake up, more people to understand how phony and corrupt the press is.

 Can you imagine inserting nine dead air seconds to make it seem like somebody didn't have an answer when they had an immediate answer?